devalot/freeplay/README.md

 placing a white stone on any space on the game board.
 The players then alternate, placing their stones on open spaces.

-After the first move, the rules for placing a stone are as follows:
+After the first move the rules for placing a stone are as follows:

-  1. When placing your stone on the board, it must be adjacent to your opponent's previously placed stone.
+  1. When placing your stone on the board it must be adjacent to your opponent's previously placed stone.

   2. If there are no vacant spaces adjacent to your opponent's